Christoph Croisé & Oxana Shevchenko

 In stark contrast, Frédéric Chopin’s “Introduction et Polonaise Brillante“, op.3 (composed in 1829) is not only almost 90 years older, it is also one of Chopin’s first published compositions.
 As expected for an early composition, it is emotionally simpler than the Debussy.
 But on the other hand, Chopin had already developed much of the singing style, the technical brilliance and demands that we know from his later oeuvre.

 It was fascinating to watch how relaxed, with what ease Oxana Shevchenko played all the rapid scales, runs and passages in this work.
 Sure, that’s “her business as a pianist”, and she mastered it “single-handedly”.
-But at the same time, she was constantly watching, following and adjusting to Christoph Croisé’s epressive playing, rich in rubato and agogics.
+But at the same time, she was constantly watching, following and adjusting to Christoph Croisé in his epressive playing, rich in rubato and agogics.
 Already the Introduction was a firework in virtuosity, ending in a sparkling, short cadenza.
 The Polonaise Brillante fulfills what the title promises: technical brilliance, a real showpiece, with passionate virtuosity and enthralling rhythm.
 And with melodies that we know and love from the composer’s later, more famous Polonaises.
 In this concert, we heard an interpretation that might have focused less on exposing every tiny detail of the intricate passagework — but it was full of emotion, gripping: fascinating, throughout!

 Sulkhan Tsintsadze (1925 – 1991): “Sachidao” from “5 Pieces for Cello and Piano”